Submitting tag information

 Provide the website URL where you make registrants aware of your contact details (address, telephone number, email address etc).
 If you do not provide a public contact telephone number please explain in your application how you enable customers and people with enquiries to contact you.
 For requirements see ‘benefits and expectations’.

-Please provide the website URL where you publish an appropriate contact name and e-mail address to which abuse complaints can be forwarded.
-We expect you to monitor emails sent to that address and that they will be dealt with accordingly at regular intervals.
+Please provide the website URL where you publish an appropriate contact method to which abuse complaints can be directed.
+We expect you to monitor abuse complaints that are sent to you, acknowledge them within 5 days and deal with them appropriately.

 Insurance details - Accredited Channel Partners